top of page

 Peak of the Arc (Interlude)

-This interlude track is supposed to be a teaser for the track "Growing Up".
-It starts out like a normal beat, but then gets interrupted by a lo-fi recording of me talking about being afraid to grow up.
+This interlude track is another teaser for the track "Growing Up".
+It starts out like a normal beat, but then gets interrupted by a lo-fi recording of me discussing my fears of growing up.
 Then the beat distorts and becomes filled with rage.

 Delayed, Again?